How Can I Apply to Attend Carleton University on Exchange?

 Please carefully follow the steps below in order to complete the form.
 A checklist is also provided in the downloadable form.

 - Complete the Incoming Exchange Application Form below.
-Applications must be typed.
-Hand written forms will not be accepted.
+Applications should be typed

 - Submit official proof of English proficiency if you are applying from a country in which English is not the dominant language.
 Documents should be original, with test dates no more than 24 months from the time of application, and should be officially translated into English.
 The minimum scores required for: